mauriziocescon/ng-playground/readme.md

   }`;
 ```

-Definition of `@const` variables in the template that can depend on DI (creation happens once).
+Definition of `@const` variables in the template (creation happens once) that can run in an injection context.
 ```ts
 import { signal, computed, inject, LOCALE_ID } from '@angular/core';